psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > Scepticism, however, may deny the authority of so modern a compilation as *Cymru Fu*.
 Let me, therefore, turn to an account of the same custom, written at least forty years earlier.
 It occurs in a little book called *Drych y Amseroedd* [Wikipedia](https://cy.wikipedia.org/wiki/Drych_yr_Amseroedd) [book](https://viewer.library.wales/4794349).
 The purport of the book is described in the title-page, which may be rendered : "Mirror of the Times; comprising a little of the history of the most remarkable things that have happened, chiefly in Gwynedd, during the last two centuries in relation to religion.
 In the form of a conversation between Inquisitive and Observer."

-Hartland brings the attention of the predominantly English speaking *Academy* audience to the same exceprt from that work in the following way:
+Hartland brings the attention of the predominantly English speaking *Academy* audience to the same excerpt from that work in the following way:

 > Its author was a Calvinistic Methodist minister, named Robert Jones, of Capel y Dinas, previously of Rhoslan; and it was published at Llanrwst, presumably in 1820, for that is the date of the preface, though there is none on the title-page to the second edition, to which alone I have access.
 In the course of the conversation, Inquisitive says (p.
 50) :—
 >